Austin-Tracy/Report-Highlighter/README.md

 # Report Highlighter

 This C# and XAML project, Report Highlighter, is a Windows Presentation Foundation (WPF) application.
-It highlights the usage of custom UI behaviors and the manipulation of controls in a WPF application.
+It highlights a set of fields that are associated with the report currently being hovered over.

 ## Getting Started
 To run this project, you will need: